-85. The members of the Security Council agree that documents, including resolutions, presidential statements and press statements of the Council, should be focused, succinct and action-oriented, in principle.
-In this connection, each member of the Council, including and in particular the penholder or co-penholders, whenever possible, should make every effort in this direction.

-86. Where appropriate, the members of the Council should ordinarily seek to avoid the need for draft resolutions or other documents to be translated over the weekend.

-87. The President of the Security Council should, when so requested by the Council members, and without prejudice to his or her responsibilities as President, draw the attention of the representative(s) of the Member State(s), regional organizations and arrangements concerned to relevant statements to the press made by the President on behalf of Council members or decisions of the Council.
-The Secretariat should also continue to bring to the knowledge of those concerned, including non-State actors, through the relevant Special Representatives, Representatives and Envoys of the Secretary-General and United Nations Resident Coordinators, resolutions and presidential statements of the Security Council as well as statements to the press made by the President of the Council members, and ensure their promptest communication and widest possible dissemination.
-The Secretariat should further issue, as United Nations press releases, all written statements to the press made by the President of the Security Council on behalf of Council members, upon clearance by the President.
+- 94. The members of the Security Council strive to make Council documents, including resolutions, presidential statements and press statements, focused, succinct and action-oriented, in principle.
+In this connection, each member of the Council, including and in particular the penholder or co-penholders, whenever possible, should make every effort in this direction. - 95.
+The members of the Security Council recognize that when draft resolutions, presidential statements and press statements of the Council are placed under a silence procedure, any Council member may request an extension of silence if further consideration is needed.
+In making their determination, the penholder or co-penholder should take into full account such requests of Member States. - 96.
+The members of the Security Council agree to consider making draft resolutions and presidential statements as well as other draft documents available as appropriate to non-members of the Council as soon as such documents are introduced within informal consultations of the whole, or earlier, if so authorized by the authors of the draft document. - 97.
+Where appropriate, the members of the Council should ordinarily seek to avoid the need for draft resolutions or other documents to be translated over the weekend. - 98.
+The President of the Security Council should, when so requested by the Council members, and without prejudice to his or her responsibilities as President, draw the attention of the representative(s) of the Member State(s), regional organizations and arrangements concerned to relevant statements to the press made by the President on behalf of Council members or decisions of the Council.
+The Secretariat should also continue to bring to the knowledge of those concerned, including non-State actors, through the relevant Special Representatives, Representatives and Envoys of the Secretary-General and United Nations Resident

+Coordinators, resolutions and presidential statements of the Security Council, as well as statements to the press made by the President of the Council on behalf of the Council members, and ensure their most prompt communication and the widest possible dissemination.
+The Secretariat should further issue as United Nations press releases all written statements to the press made by the President of the Security Council on behalf of Council members, upon clearance by the President.

-88. The members of the Security Council intend to intensify their efforts to publicize decisions and other relevant information of the Council to the Member States and other organizations through correspondence, websites, outreach activities and other means, when appropriate.
+99. The members of the Security Council intend to intensify their efforts to publicize decisions and other relevant information of the Council to the Member States and other organizations through correspondence, websites, outreach activities and other means, when appropriate.
 The members of the Security Council intend to continue to examine ways to enhance its activities in this regard.